David-Kyrat/cda_v2_scala/README.md

 # Fancy-Login-Form

-## Maven branch

-To package the app + dependencies into an uber-jar / fat-jar, a refactored version of the project using maven was created here
-to take advantage of the plugins that seem to be the only working solution after trying a lot of alternatives.

----

-## Rest of the README

 Rebuilt in scala for better integration with Course-Description-Automation project.

 **NB**: This project is simply the GUI for the [Course-Description-Automation](https://github.com/David-Kyrat/Course-Description-Automation) project.